 Note also that the data for the candidate predictors must be provided both for the past and future periods of the time series.
 So, for example, if you want to feed the model with weather information, it must include the weather forecast data.

-The accuracy of an automated time series model in SAP Predictive Analytics is based upon the Mean Average Percentage Error (MAPE), as shown here:
+To report the accuracy of an automated time series model, SAP Predictive Analytics uses mainly the Mean Average Percentage Error (MAPE), as shown here:

 In the model debrief, the user sees a global indicator that tells how well the model performs.
 This is called the Horizon Wide MAPE: